Santorini is undeniably one of the dreamiest and most idyllic islands in the world!

 ∗ By airplane: there is an international airport in Santorini that receives flights from Athens during the whole year, and international flights during the high season.

-Book your flights with Skyscanner, that is the website that I use and trust.
+Book your flights with Skyscanner, which is the website that I use and trust.

 If you prefer, hire a car with Rental Cars here with no extra costs for you.

 - For more tips on getting to Santorini, check my post: How to Get to Santorini from Athens, Mykonos, London, USA…